 16 Tyler St.

-If you like to add an extra challenge to a meal, try hot-pot style dining, where you cook an assortment of raw meat and vegetables in broth right at your table.
+If you like to add an extra challenge to a meal, try hot-pot style dining, where you cook an assortment of thinly sliced raw meat, fish, and vegetables in hot broth right at your table.
 Not sure if you want the beef or the pork?
 You can cook up both, with your choice of veggies.

 Eldo Cake House